wp-plugins/wp-symposium-toolbar/readme.txt

 NB: this plugin requires WP Symposium to run, as it is targetted for WP Symposium sites and their users.
 There are several alternatives for generic sites, your best option is to check them out if you're not running a Social Network.

-**Attention, this plugin is currently in a beta phase, for feedback and tests.**
+**Attention, this plugin is currently in a beta phase, aiming at tests and feedback.**

 == Installation ==